antonhornquist/grrr-rb/README.md

 ## Description

+This is a **less maintained** port of the [Grrr-sc](http://github.com/antonhornquist/Grrr-sc) SuperCollider library.
+Please report bugs.

 The grrr-rb library provides high level UI abstractions for grid based controllers simplifying interaction with for instance [monome](http://monome.org) 40h, 64, 128 and 256 grid devices.
 This library is built atop of and thus depends on [serialoscclient-rb](http://github.com/antonhornquist/serialoscclient-rb).

-This is a less maintained port of the [Grrr-sc](http://github.com/antonhornquist/Grrr-sc) SuperCollider library.
-Please report bugs.

 ## Usage

-Download serialoscclient-rb.
-Place it in a folder adjacent to the grrr-rb folder.
-Add the lib folder of grrr-rb to the Ruby load path and ```require 'grrr'```.
+Install grrr-rb and its dependenct serialoscclient-rb (details below).

+Requiring ```require 'grrr'``` will make Grrr module containing the Grrr class library available.
 If grrr-rb is run in JRuby ```require 'grrr/screengrid'``` will make fake screengrid available for use.

 ## Examples